nginx/unit-docs/source/configuration.rst

 Unit configuration offers a :samp:`routes` object to enable elaborate internal routing between listeners and apps.
 Listeners :samp:`pass` requests to routes or directly to apps.
-Requests are matched against route step conditions; a request fully matching a step's condition is passed to the app or the route that the step specifies.
+Requests are matched against route step conditions; a request matching all conditions of a step is passed to the app or the route that the step specifies.

 In its simplest form, :samp:`routes` can be a single route array: